joncrain/joncrain.github.io/about.md

 For over ten years of my life, I identified myself as a guitarist.
 While I still like to think I can play, I definitely don't have the time to put in it that I once had.
 Maybe someday I'll update what my current gear is.
+For now, I just wanted to use this picture of the guitars...